Michaelj520/cse15l-lab-reports/report 1 - Yifan Jiang.md

 ![Image](15L LR1 - 8.png)
 1. When this command was run, the working directory is lecture1.
 2. I got this output because `cat` is used to print the content of files, not directories.
-3. The output is not an error.
+3. The output is an error, as it tells me that the argument is not the right form because `cat` doesn't work with directories.

 ---